Voyi

-The voyi (singular voi or voy) formed a category of armed forces in ancient Rus'.
+The voyi (singular voi or voy) formed a category of armed forces in Kievan Rus'.

 Unlike the standing force (the druzhina), the voi force was drafted from a local population.
 Alongside the druzhina, the voyi formed a basis of an army in Rus'.
 A prince (knyaz) would appoint a voivode (from voi - "army", and vode - "to lead", meaning "warlord") to command them.